Hyperthyroidism in Dogs

 Symptoms of Hyperthyroidism in Dogs

-- heat intolerance (seeking cool place to sit)
+- Heat intolerance (seeking a cool place to sit)

 Visit your vet if you notice any of the symptoms listed above.
 Your vet will make his or her diagnosis based on your pet’s history, symptoms, and a physical examination confirmed by a blood test to measure hormone levels.
-All-natural hyperthyroidsm supplements for dogs can help encourage proper thyroid function.
+Support your dog’s hypothyroidism with natural treatments and supplements to help encourage proper thyroid function.